deadlyvipers/dojo_rules/introduction.md

 Hello my name is Lukas and I am new to the dojo.
+My favorite codeschool path is JavaScript.